bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Linux & DevOps:**

+Zero Drive.
+A CLI tool + Android app for decentralized, encrypted file storage over Nostr.
+Your files are encrypted client-side and stored on Blossom CDN servers; metadata is published as encrypted Nostr kind-30078 events.
+Only your mnemonic phrase can unlock everything: https://github.com/portbuster1337/zerodrive

 ZTM (Zero Trust Mesh) is a privacy-first open-source decentralized end-to-end encrypted software defined network, based on HTTP/2 tunnels.
 Experience boundless connectivity and mesh the globe: https://github.com/flomesh-io/ztm